juristr/juristr.github.com/_posts/2016-12-13-let-me-explain-angular-release-cycles.md

     At the 8th and 9th of December 2016 was <a href="https://ng-be.org/" target="_blank">NG-BE, Belgium’s first Angular conference</a>. <a href="https://twitter.com/IgorMinar" target="_blank">Igor Minar (Angular lead dev)</a> attended as the keynote speaker with some interesting announcements regarding Angular’s release schedule.
 Please read the <strong>entire post</strong>, there are a couple of important things.
 </div>

 > This article has been cross-posted [**on the official Angular blog**](http://angularjs.blogspot.com/2016/12/ok-let-me-explain-its-going-to-be.html) :smiley:.
+> Thanks to Igor, Brad, Stephen and the whole Angular team for the in depth review of this article.
+This once more shows how much their care about community work.

 {% include postads %}